-- 1. Report to your bus stop ten (10) minutes before the bus is scheduled to arrive. - 2.
+- 1. Report to your bus stop at least five (5) minutes before the bus is scheduled to arrive. - 2.
 While waiting for the bus, stay a safe distance from the roadway.
 Shoving, tripping, fighting, snowballing, etc. are strictly prohibited. - 3.
 Board the bus in an orderly, safe manner and go directly to the seat assigned to you by the driver.
 Remain seated until the bus comes to a complete stop at the school or at your bus stop. - 4.
 Students must remain seated while the bus is in motion. - 5.
 Students should talk in a quiet and polite manner, refraining from loud talking or shouting that might distract the driver's attention. - 6.
-Ask the driver for permission to open windows.
+Ask the driver permission to open windows.
 Students must keep arms, hands, and head inside the bus at all times. - 7.
 Eating and drinking on the bus is not permitted. - 8.
 Throwing objects inside or out of the bus is prohibited. - 9.
-When the bus arrives at school, students are to exit in an orderly fashion, and go directly to the cafeteria (K-2) or the gym (3-5).
+When the bus arrives at school, students are to exit in an orderly fashion, and go directly to homeroom.
+Students in grades k-2 will exit the bus and enter using Door A. Students in grades 3-5 will exit the bus and enter using Door D.

-If you drive your child to school, do not drop them off any earlier than 8:20 a.m.
+If you drive your child to school, do not drop them off any earlier than 8:20am for breakfast and 8:30am for regular drop off.
 No supervision will be provided prior to this time.